MicrosoftDocs/win32/desktop-src/Controls/hdm-createdragimage.md

 ---
 title: HDM\_CREATEDRAGIMAGE message
-description: Creates a semi-transparent version of an item's image for use as a dragging image.
-You can send this message explicitly or use the Header\_CreateDragImage macro. ms.assetid: '1b9dc515-d327-4634-a424-cc15a32f0f7c'
+description: Creates a semi-transparent version of an items image for use as a dragging image.
+You can send this message explicitly or use the Header\_CreateDragImage macro. ms.assetid: 1b9dc515-d327-4634-a424-cc15a32f0f7c
+keywords:
-keywords: ["HDM_CREATEDRAGIMAGE message Windows Controls"]
+- HDM_CREATEDRAGIMAGE message Windows Controls
 topic_type:
 - apiref
 api_name: